 Cost of studying in Canada for international students

-On the other hand, the cost of apartments rent varies considerably between regions, ranging from Cdn $ 400 to $ 1,500 per month.
+Monthly transportation permits cost approximately with CAD 90, and the average cost of basic means of transport is CAD 150 per month.
+On the other hand, the cost of apartments rent varies considerably between regions, ranging from CAD 400 to CAD 1,500 per month.

-Leran more about the cost of Studying and Living in Canada
+Learn more about the cost of living in Canada as an international student.

 Working while studying

 To work while studying in Canada, you must abide by the rules of your study permit.
-As an illustration, international students are allowed to work on campus with a valid study permit, however, you must ensure that the company from which you will obtain this permit is affiliated with the University.
+As an illustration, international students are allowed to work on campus with a valid study permit.
+However, you must ensure that the company from which you will obtain this permit has close ties with the university.

-You are also allowed to work off-campus up to a maximum of 20 hours per week.
+You also can work off-campus up to a maximum of 20 hours per week.
 This is only if you have a work or study permit stating your eligibility.

-For more information about work permits in Canada see:
+For more information about work permits in Canada, see: Work in Canada after graduation.